 Passive Skill A

-As a unit that has a strong enemy phase, you need to take hits and deal the damage back.
-This means that every single stat will be useful in the skirmishes.
-Hence, one of the most desirable skills for distant counter units is Fury.
+If you are on a budget, one of the most desirable skills for distant counter units is Fury.
 Triangle Adept is not a bad choice as it improves both offensive and defensive capabilities when the unit battles with weapon advantage.
 Generally, skills that only apply in the player phase (Blow-based skills) and skills that ruin your defensive bulk (Life and Death) should be avoided.

 Passive Skill C